 10,000 – wàn (萬)

 Taiwan has a very impressive transportation network.
 And once here, you will realize just how easy this makes traveling around the island.
-With subways (known here as the MRT) in both Taipei and Kaohsiung, traveling within the city couldn’t be easier.
+With subways (known here as the MRT) in Taipei, Taichung, and Kaohsiung, traveling within these cities couldn’t be easier.

 There are also various trains, buses, and of course, the High-Speed Rail to help you get from A to Z quickly and effortlessly.
 The High-Speed Rail (or bullet train) runs along the western coast of Taiwan and gets you from north to south in less than 2 hours.

-Similar to other major cities around the world, taxis can be flagged down on the street.
-However, if you are in a rush, you can also just pop into any convenience store and ask one of the staff members to phone a taxi for you.
+Similar to other major cities around the world, you can flag down taxis on the street.
+However, if you are in a rush, you can also pop into any convenience store and ask one of the staff members to phone a taxi for you.
 Uber is very popular here too, and available in most cities.
 Learn all the ins and outs with these Taipei travel tips.

 How to buy tickets